-The Criminal Justice Clinic is a law school clinical course in which students provide outstanding legal representation to defendants charged with misdemeanors while participating in a rich experiential and classroom learning program.
+The Criminal Justice Clinic is a law school clinical course in which students provide outstanding legal representation to people accused of misdemeanors and sick and elderly people in compassionate release cases.
+Students also participate in a rich experiential and classroom learning program.

-Students in the Criminal Justice Clinic represent defendants in misdemeanor cases in the District of Columbia Superior Court and prisoners in parole revocation proceedings before the U.S. Parole Commission.
-Charges typically include assault, destruction of property, drug possession, prostitution, theft, threats, and unlawful entry.
 Guided by the faculty and fellows, students in the clinic learn the judgment, knowledge of the law, and skills required for effective client-centered representation.
-Through reading assignments, mock hearings, reflection, and actual representation, students learn how to develop a case theory and the skills needed for outstanding representation: investigation and witness interviews, interviewing and counseling clients, negotiating with prosecutors and other actors in the system.
+Through reading assignments, mock hearings, reflection, and actual representation, students learn how to develop a case theory and the skills needed for outstanding representation: investigation and witness interviews, interviewing and counseling clients, and negotiating with prosecutors and other actors in the system.
 Through practice in class and in actual trials, they develop the skills needed for litigation: motions practice, opening statements, cross-examination, direct examination, and closing argument.

 Featured News